braver/programmingfonts/README.md

 ProgrammingFonts.org makes it easier to find monospaced fonts.
 All fonts in one place, with proper credits towards the creators.
 It's not a download portal, we don't track anything, it's strictly by nerds and designers for nerds and designers.

+💬 Join the conversation, or recommend new fonts, on our [Discord server](https://discord.gg/feUp7rVs4Q)!

 ## Buy me a coffee

 ☕️👌🏻